Rhonda Otway, MA, LMFT, LPC, BC-TMH

 Cognitive Therapy is a short-term therapy in which a person learns to recognize patterns of negative thinking that cause problems, and changes how they think and react to events and people.
 Behavioral Therapy is aimed at learning to modify destructive behavior patterns and includes relaxation training and social skills training.

-Interpersonal Therapy is a short-term therapy that focuses on improving relationships, helping individuals recognize their own feelings and needs, enhancing their interpersonal and communication skills, as well as treating depression.
+Interpersonal Therapy is a short-term therapy that focuses on improving relationships, helping individuals recognize their own feelings and needs, enhancing their interpersonal and communication skills, as well as treating their symptoms.

 Psychodynamic Psychotherapy is less intense than psychoanalysis, but is founded on many of the same principles and uses the same approaches.
 The goal is changing self-injurious thoughts and behaviors through personal insight.
 A major concept of psychodynamic psychotherapy is that emotional well-being is upset by buried distortions in the way a person sees him or herself and the world around them, interfering with problem solving.